MicrosoftDocs/azure-stack-docs/azure-local/manage/create-arc-virtual-machines.md

     - [VM image using an image in a local storage](../manage/virtual-machine-image-local-share.md).
 - A custom location for your Azure Local that you can use to provision VMs.
 The custom location shows up in the **Overview** page for Azure Local.
 - Access to a logical network that you associate with the VM of your Azure Local.
 For more information, see [Create logical networks](../manage/create-logical-networks.md).
-- Download the sample Terraform template: (https://registry.terraform.io/modules/Azure/avm-res-azurestackhci-virtualmachineinstance/azurerm/0.1.2)
 - Make sure Terraform is installed and up to date.
-To verify your Terraform version, run the `terraform-v` command.
+    - To verify your Terraform version, run the `terraform-v` command.
 - Make sure Git is installed and up to date.
 ---